18 Iconic TV Roles and the Actors Who Almost Played Them

 Seinfeld, starring Paul Shaffer

 Co-creator Larry David based the character of George Costanza on himself.
 However, David didn’t want to play the part, so the show’s other creator, Jerry Seinfeld, offered the role to then-Late Night With David Letterman bandleader Paul Shaffer via a message on Shaffer’s answering machine.
 Shaffer was so busy with his musical duties on Late Night that by the time he heard the message it was too late.
 Jason Alexander had been cast as George instead.
+Here are some notable quotes from Seinfeld.

 Monk, starring Michael Richards